NicoleChJ/DataSciencePortafolio/LLMs/HuggingFacePipelines_several/Readme.md

 1. Significantly less power than Frontier Model

 ## Setting up HuggingFace
-You have to create an account at https://huggingface.co and navigate to Settings from the user menu on the top right.
-Then Create a new API token, giving yourself read and write permissions.
-This access token can be used in your local computer or in cloud (example: Colab)

 To get started, you’ll need to create an account on [Hugging Face](https://huggingface.co).
 Once registered, navigate to the Settings section from the user menu located at the top right corner of the page.
 From there, generate a new API token with both read and write permissions.
 This access token allows you to interact with Hugging Face models both locally on your computer and in the cloud (e.g., Google Colab).

 For further documentation on Hugging Face Pipelines, you can explore the available tasks on the Transformers pipeline page https://huggingface.co/docs/transformers/main_classes/pipelines.
 You will find a comprehensive list of tasks under the "Tasks" section.
 Scroll down and expand the parameters to see the available options for each task.